Frequently Asked Questions

 What happens if a flight is cancelled or weather disrupts plans?

-We re-route.
-Aegean ferries and small flights are cancelled with little notice; your advisor re-books the leg and repositions what follows, usually within thirty minutes of the cancellation.
-For yacht charters, the captain decides routing on safety grounds; shore-side arrangements are then realigned around the new route.
+Your advisor re-routes.
+Aegean ferries and small flights are cancelled with little notice; the advisor holding your engagement re-books the leg and repositions what follows, usually within thirty minutes of the cancellation.
+For a yacht charter, the captain decides routing on safety grounds, and your advisor realigns the shore side around the new route.

-Can you arrange a private jet to or within Greece?
+Can we fly by private jet to or within Greece?

-The most common requests are Athens to Mykonos, Athens to Santorini, and inbound legs from London, Paris, Geneva, and the Gulf.
-Fractional and empty-leg arrangements are available for frequent travellers.
+The most common requests are Athens to Mykonos, Athens to Santorini, and inbound legs from London, Paris, Geneva and the Gulf.
+Fractional and empty-leg arrangements are open to frequent travellers through the same company.

 Yes.
-Close protection is arranged through the security specialists within our network — former military or police officers, licensed under Greek law — and scaled to the brief: a single companion driver for a low-profile visit, a full detail for a public-figure family.
+The house names the security company in its network it judges right for the brief and introduces you directly — a firm licensed under Greek law, staffed by former military and police officers, and scaled to the brief: a single companion driver for a low-profile visit, a full detail for a public-figure family.
 Armed protection is restricted by statute and not always available.

-The detail is set in writing before arrival — communication protocols, vehicles, conduct at restaurants, beaches, and ports — and your advisor coordinates directly with any security staff the family already employs.
+The detail is set in writing before arrival — communication protocols, vehicles, conduct at restaurants, beaches, and ports — and that company works directly with any security staff the family already employs.